WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Signing oracles are defended by OCSP ## {#seccons-signing-oracles}

 There are several reasons a signing oracle for a private key may be accidentally exposed without exposing the private key itself.
-For example, organizations that run edge caches may provide a signing oracle to those machines.
+In addition to implementation flaws like Bleichenbacher's attack and DROWN, organizations that run edge caches may provide a signing oracle to those machines.
 Those machines may be less physically secure than the machines with actual access to the TLS private key.
 When an edge cache is compromised, this allows recovery process to be as simple as turning off its signing oracle and waiting for clients to close compromised connections, rather than revoking the whole private key.

 Thus, signed exchanges cannot allow access to a signing oracle to allow minting exchanges that are valid long after the signing oracle is closed.
 To prevent this, signatures are required to cover the current OCSP response for a signature.
 This naturally limits their validity to the life of the latest OCSP response available when the signing oracle was closed.
-To limit this to 7 days, CAs SHOULD NOT pre-sign future OCSP responses.
+To limit this to 7 days, CAs MUST NOT pre-sign future OCSP responses.

-Another approach, that this specification doesn't take yet, is to avoid re-using arbitrary TLS certificates by creating a new certificate extension as described in {{certificate-constraints}}.
-This avoids requiring OCSP responses and signatures to be updated in lockstep.
+If this is inadequate, see {{certificate-constraints}} for another approach.

 ## Unsigned headers ## {#seccons-unsigned-headers}